If this article is helpful to you, please share on your favorite network.

 I took methyltetrahydrofolate or calcium folinate, no folic acid.
 I avoided folic acid in enriched food products also.
 Research shows a link between exposure to folic acid in utero and increased risk of food allergies (News Release)

 I limited sources of antibiotics: conventional meat, dairy, wheat, corn, soy, blueberries, beets and more.
 Basically eating organic when I can.
 It’s not possible to avoid them completely unless you make everything yourself from scratch, so I just did what I could.
 I didn’t stress about diet.
 Just tried to eat whole foods, less processed.
 I ate lots fermented foods.
+I also purchased raw milk from an Amish farm.

 I took a lot probiotics, more strains/variety is good (list below).